Pragyan-Acharya/College-Cover-Page-Generator/README.md

 ├── script.js        # Form logic, live preview binding, and theme toggling ├── logo.png         # Default TU (Tribhuvan University) placeholder logo image └── README.md        # Project documentation

+🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+If you have an idea to improve the layout, add new university formats, or optimize the code, feel free to fork the repository and submit a Pull Request.

+📜 License
+This project is open-source and free to use for educational purposes.
+Copyright © 2024 by Pragyan Acharya.
+All Rights Reserved.